facebookresearch/habitat-sim/docs/pages/attributesJSON.rst

 "front"
     - 3-vector
     - Describes the **forward** direction for the stage in the asset's local space.
+"semantic_up"
+    - 3-vector
+    - Describes the **up** direction for the stage's **semantic mesh** in the asset's local space.
+If specified, the frame built from this vector will be used instead of the render asset's frame.
+"semantic_front"
+    - 3-vector
+    - Describes the **forward** direction for the stage's **semantic mesh** in the asset's local space.
+If specified, the frame built from this vector will be used instead of the render asset's frame.
 "origin"
     - 3-vector
     - Describes the **origin** of the stage in the world frame, for alignment purposes.